hacsoc/the_jolly_advisor/README.md

 ### Testing information

-Travis CI will run tests when you submit a pull request, but if you're using TDD, you can and should be running tests locally before submitting a pull request so you know you changes work.
+Travis CI will run tests when you submit a pull request, but if you're using TDD, you can and should be running tests locally before submitting a pull request so you know your changes work.

 If adding a new feature, you must also add automated tests and prove your coverage.